LukasBombach/old-type-js/Report/Masterseminar/Libraries in Berlin.md

 ## How do you obtain an electronic publication at this library?

 Using the ["new catalog" I  mentioned earlier](http://portal.ub.tu-berlin.de/), you need to click "Online-Publikationen" and search the database.
-Online publications can only be accessed via the TU network
+Online publications can only be accessed via the TU network.

 ## How do interlibrary loans work?